thebestwp/thebestwordpress/content/posts/maintenance.md

 draft: false

 ---
-The Best Wordpress Site is comprised primarily of thousands of lines of code written by volunteers whose existence we gleefully ignore.
+Every Wordpress site is comprised primarily of thousands of lines of code written by talented hard-working volunteers whose existence we gleefully ignore.
 All software has bugs and vulnerabilities which are exposed over time, more quickly when it is popular software.
-We rely therefore on the benevolence of our humble open-source software developers to rapidly provide security updates to us, for free, for all eternity.
+We rely therefore on the benevolence of our humble open-source software developers to rapidly provide [security](/posts/security) updates to us, for free, for all eternity.

-***Our burden is that we must install these updates.***
+> ***Our burden is that we must install the updates.***

-Maintenance is not about adding features.
+Maintenance is about more than just [installing updates](/posts/updates).
+In order to properly maintain any software you need some skill, and that skill is generally hired.
+This post is about how an agency can handle the maintenance of Wordpress sites running on VPS as opposed to the common approach of using managed, shared servers.

-In order to better understand what is meant by "Wordpress maintenance" I have defined five tiers representing common approaches.
+In order to better understand what is meant by "Wordpress maintenance" I have defined five tiers representing common situations.

 Definitions and Assumptions:
 - All websites are web applications and all web applications are websites